GorgeousWalrus/panda/README.md

 * Simple branch predictor (predict backward branches as taken)
 * Pipeline hazard detection & mitigation by HW via pipeline stalls
 * Debug module with UART tap (to be replaced with JTAG tap)
-* Core connected to wishbone bus
+* Core, memory and debug module connected to wishbone bus
 * Bridge from wishbone to APB bus
 * APB slaves:
   * 1x Timer